-There are four basic operations that change structure.
-All of them are available on the toolbar, and they also can be done from keyboard.
-Hover mouse pointer over the operation button in the toolbar and a tooltip with the keyboard shortcut will appear.
+There are four basic operations to change a structure.
+All of them are available on the toolbar, or by using keyboard shortcuts.
+The shortcuts are listed below, but if you forget, just hover the mouse pointer over the operation button in the toolbar, and a tooltip with the keyboard shortcut will appear.